DIDComm V2 Plugin

 • message: Simple text messages

-Production Setup
+Production setup

 1

-val didcomm = DidCommFactory.createInMemoryService(
+val didcomm = DidCommFactory.createInMemoryService(kms, resolveDid, secretResolver)

-See Integration Guide for detailed instructions.
+See Integration Guide and STORAGE_AND_SECRET_RESOLVER for resolver patterns.

 Limitations